ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 How to use license plate recognition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Two ALPR options are provided:

-I use `Plate Recognizer <https://platerecognizer.com>`__ for license plate recognition.
+- `Plate Recognizer <https://platerecognizer.com>`__ .
 It uses a deep learning model that does a far better job than OpenALPR (based on my tests).
 The class is abstracted, obviously, so in future I may add local models.
 For now, you will have to get a license key from them (they have a `free tier <https://platerecognizer.com/pricing/>`__ that allows 2500 lookups per month)
+- `OpenALPR <https://www.openalpr.com>`__ .
+While OpenALPR's detection is not as good as Plate Recognizer, when it does detect, it provides a lot more information (like car make/model/year etc.)

 To enable alpr, simple add `alpr` to `models`.
 You will also have to add your license key to the ``[alpr]`` section of ``objdetect.ini``

-Note that since this is a remote service hosted by a 3rd party, you can't use ALPR without an internet connection.
+This is an example config that uses plate recognizer:

 ::